NeValetik/globant-maiway/README.md

 **The idea**: Lorem ipsum

 ### Frontend
 Frontend uses React library with npm build tool.
 To install npm, you have to install node.js use the instructions provided on their official site.
+Also for styling will be used library tailwindcss.

 https://nodejs.org/en/download/package-manager